mimolabs/mimolabs.github.io/_posts/2018-06-14-install-mimo-digital-ocean.markdown

 ## Install MIMO

-The full installation instructions are over [here](https://github.com/mimolabs/mimo-docker).
+In case you get stuck, the full installation instructions are over [here](https://github.com/mimolabs/mimo-docker).

 SSH to your server: